Sequestration is a legal order which confirms to your creditors

 If you live in Scotland then you may not need to consider

-Sequestration, a Protected Trust Deed or debt arrangement
+Sequestration, a Protected Trust Deed or debt

-advice Scotland Page.
+found on our debt advice Scotland Page.

 Benefits of sequestration